-"I remember the Players have often men-"tion'd it as an Honour to Shakespear, that in Writing (whatfoever he penn'd) he never " blotted out a Line.
-My Answer hath been, Would be had blotted a thousand, which "they thought a malevolent Speech.
-I had not told Posterity this, but for their Igno-" rance, who chose that Circumstance to com-"mend their Friend by, wherein he most " faulted.
-And to justifie mine own Candor, "(for I lov'd the Man, and do honour his "Memory, on this fide Idolatry, as much as "any.)
-He was, indeed, Honest, and of an open and free Nature, had an Excellent "Fancy, brave Notions, and gentle Expressi-"ons; wherein he flow'd with that Facility, " that fometimes it was necessary he should be " stopp'd: Sufflaminandus erat, as Augustus said of Haterius.
+" I remember the Players have often men-" tion'd it as an Honour to Shakespear, that in Writing (whatfoever he penn'd) he never " blotted out a Line.
+My Answer hath been, "Would be had blotted a thousand, which "they thought a malevolent Speech.
+I had or not told Posterity this, but for their Ignorance, who chose that Circumstance to com-" mend their Friend by, wherein he most " faulted.
+And to justifie mine own Candor. " (for I lov'd the Man, and do honour his "Memory, on this fide Idolatry, as much as " any.)
+He was, indeed, Honest, and of an " open and free Nature, had an Excellent "Fancy, brave Notions, and gentle Expressi-" ons; wherein he flow'd with that Facility, " that fometimes it was necessary he should be " stopp'd: Sufflaminandus erat, as Augustus said of Haterius.
 His Wit was in his own Pow-" er, would the Rule of it had been fo too.
-"Many times he fell into those things could "not escape Laughter; as when he said in the 66 Person of Cæsar, one speaking to him,
+Many times he fell into those things could " not escape Laughter; as when he said in the

-" Cæfar thou dost me Wrong.
+"Cæfar thou dost me Wrong.